 Postal Polish Match

-As we all know, Polish Style has pretty much open rules to set up the track.
-Despite there are described rules, every Polish Track can be set up differently.
+As we all know, the hunt track has pretty much open rules to set up the track.
+Despite there are described rules, every hunt track can be set up differently.
 And this is the beauty of this style.

-To make practising the Polish style possible in a postal match, everybody will have to use the same track.
+To make practising the hunt trackpossible in a postal match, everybody will have to use the same track.
 That's why Wojtek Osiecki designed a track that is relatively easy to set up on any open field.
-This way we can compare results earned under the same conditions and with the standard Polish Tracks scoring, in a postal match around the World.
+This way we can compare results earned under the same conditions and with the standard hunt tracks scoring, in a postal match around the World.

-The rules for the postal polish match are the same as the standard rules for the Polish track.
+The rules for the postal polish match are the same as the standard rules for the hunt track.

 Video of the track: